 Employees can get their Finnish personal ID at the tax office if they are going to work in Finland for a short period.
 The Finnish Tax Administration is entitled to enter information into the Population Register System and distribute identity codes jointly with Local Register Offices if the matter concerns foreigners who arrive for temporary periods, i.e. less than one year, to work in Finland.
 You can get a personal identity code at a tax office on the condition that you need it for tax-related purposes.
 More information can be found on: www.tax.fi.

 For more information regarding the registration, please contact:

-Åbo

-Local Register Office of
+Local Register Office of Southwest Finland, Åbo unit Lounais-Suomen maistraatti/Magistraten i Sydvästra Finland Auragatan 8 e-mail: info.turku@maistraatti.fi

-Southwest Finland

-Lounais-Suomen maistraatti/

-Magistraten i Sydvästra Finland

-Auragatan 8

 P.O.
-Box 372
+Box 372 FI - 20101 Åbo

-FI-20101 Åbo